robrich/docker-hands-on-workshop/03-Multi-stage-build/start/README.md

    FROM microsoft/dotnet:2.1-aspnetcore-runtime-alpine
    ```

    We've started a new section -- a second build stage.
+We'll build a second image.
 This base image is the .NET Core runtime -- it doesn't include the build tools, so it's much smaller.

 3. Add this line after the `WORKDIR /app` and before the `ENV ASPNETCORE_...` line: